GlitchKernel/misc_libraries/README.txt

 ---> 3-button recovery flashes a new recovery that allows us to use 3-button method to get into reocvery.
 Kernel side support is required.

+---> old_recovery flashes the old CM7 compatible recovery that's accessible by the 3-finger method.
+This un-does what 3-button recovery does.

 I am not responsible if using these files bricks your phone.

 If you're not sure you should flash either of these, then don't!